julian-ao/password-manager/docs/workflow.md

 ## Code quality

 We have implemented a few Maven plugins to ensure better code quality, formatting and test coverage.
-The maven commands for running each of the tools can be found in the **/passwordManager/pom.xml** file. <!-- !
-Remove this? -->
+The maven commands for running each of the tools can be found in the **/passwordManager/pom.xml** file.

 We used the following tools: